NFL Rumors: Russell Wilson Made A Pitch To Antonio Brown To Join The Seattle Seahawks

-Antonio Brown almost moved up north after leaving the Oakland Raiders.
+It appears that Antonio Brown almost moved up north after leaving the Oakland Raiders.

-Not long after the All-Pro wide receiver engineered his exit from the Raiders with a series of outlandish outbursts that ended with a demand for his release, Seattle Seahawks quarterback Russell Wilson reportedly tried to get Antonio Brown to join him.
+Not long after the All-Pro wide receiver allegedly engineered his exit from the Raiders with a series of outlandish outbursts that ended with a demand for his release, Seattle Seahawks quarterback Russell Wilson reportedly tried to get Antonio Brown to join him.
 As Yahoo Sports reported, Wilson reached out to Brown in an effort to recruit him to the Seahawks, though Brown ultimately ended up joining the New England Patriots.

 The report cited Chris Mortensen of ESPN, who noted that Wilson and Brown had worked out together in Los Angeles during the offseason.
 The Seahawks had already landed edge rusher Jadeveon Clowney in a trade before the NFL season started, and aimed for Brown as well in a move to become a contender in the NFC West.

 It’s not clear if the Seattle Seahawks were ever a real option for Antonio Brown.
-As The Inquisitr reported, several NFL insiders believe that Brown had planned all along to ask for his release from the Raiders so he could join on with the Patriots.
+As The Inquisitr reported, several NFL insiders believe that Brown had planned all along to ask for his release from the Raiders so he could join the Patriots.

 “People I’ve talked to in the league think was intentional,” Michael Lombardi of The Athletic tweeted.
 “He wanted out and go to NE.
 Not sure I’m buying it”